wargenng/sendlog/README.md

 [ ] - Add congrats confetti
 [ ] - Bulk add button
-[ ] - Organize homescreen data by (All, Week, Month, Year)
+[ ] - Organize homescreen data by (All, Week, Month, Year) [ ] - Toast when upload is complete

 ## DATABASE